selby-botany/georeference-quality-control/README.md

           --Xdebug                 Enable execution tracing
           --Xdev                   Enable developer mode
           --Xdockerargs args       String of arguments to add to docker invocation.
-          --Xdryrun                Display the docker command to be run and exit --Xmount                 Additional docker mount specification (implies --Xdev)
+          --Xdockercmd cmd         Container command to invoke on docker invocation --Xdryrun                Display the docker command to be run and exit --Xmount                 Additional docker mount specification (implies --Xdev)